Wartem/wartem.net/README.md

 In future iterations, I plan to explore the use of AI-assisted refactoring to further enhance the codebase.
 However, for this submission, I prioritized originality, transparency, and the demonstration of my individual capabilities.

-## New projects
-I plan to put new projects on my project hub: http://wartem.xyz

 ---